 After mulling over his options, he gave the order for his cavalry to advance, rode his horse across the stream under arms, and declared war on the state, we hear, with the phrase alia iacta est: “the die is cast.”

-What happened next was for all intents and purposes a Roman world war that was to see eventually Caesar raised to the position of uncrowned king of the Roman state.
+What happened next was a Roman world war that was to eventually see Caesar raised to the position of uncrowned king of the Roman state.

 Common Questions About the Rubicon